• Skip to primary navigation

 Natalie

-This classic recipe for Chocolate Chip Snickerdoodle Cookies makes super soft, buttery cookies coated with cinnamon and sugar.
-They’re rich, buttery, chewy and DELICIOUS!
+This classic recipe for Snickerdoodle Chocolate Chip Cookies makes super soft, buttery cookies coated with cinnamon and sugar.
+They’re filled with chocolate and are rich, buttery, and delicious!

 Print Recipe Pin Recipe